pydata/xarray/doc/interpolation.rst

     import xarray as xr
     np.random.seed(123456)

-xarray offers flexible interpolation routines, which has a similar interface to our :ref:`indexing <indexing>`.
+xarray offers flexible interpolation routines, which have a similar interface to our :ref:`indexing <indexing>`.

 .. note::